-4. Cannot be located (the student does not have and cannot get his contact information) Due to unusual
+- Cannot be located (the student does not have and cannot get his contact information) Due to unusual Circumstances.

 The Central Processor notifies students’ through the Student Aid Report (SAR) when they are selected for verification.
 The SAR is generated from the FAFSA and sent to the student.

-An email is sent to the student’s email via Banner Self Service, notifying the student he/she has been selected for the verification process.
-The email will also list documents as well as the timeframe to submit the requested documents, if applicable.
+An email is sent to the student’s XULA email address, notifying the student that he/she has been selected for the verification process.
+The student’s email may also list documents as well as the timeframe to submit the requested documents, if applicable.

-All documentation submitted to the OSFA must be legible, appropriate, and have the student’s ID number.
-Documents which are not legible (i.e., a copy of a tax transcript in which the income numbers are not identifiable), not appropriate or not identifiable (example: student submits a copy of the step-parents tax transcript and the last name does not match the student's and there is no student's campus ID number) a request for additional documentation will be requested.
+The student and/or parent must complete online form(s) and upload required documentation to the online portal or documents are submitted via email to the OSFA.
+Documents must be legible and must be what has been requested.
+Documents that are not legible (i.e., a copy of a tax transcript in which the income numbers are not identifiable), not appropriate or not identifiable (example: student submits a copy of the step-parents tax transcript and the last name does not match the student's) a request for additional documentation may be requested.

-When all required documents are received, the student's file is reviewed/verified by a member of the OSFA staff.
+When all required documents are received, the student's file is reviewed/verified by the OSFA.
 Once the verification process is complete and any necessary correction is returned from the Central Processor, the file is considered "complete".